-From the liquidity ratio of the table above, it found that the liquidity ratio in 2022: 1) It was the liquidity Ratio, the quick ratio and the cash flow ratio increased from 2020 and 2021 because, at the end of 2022, the Company received more capital for the warrant right exercise to purchase an ordinary share of 599.05 million baht; 2) The account receivable turnover was continuously higher from 2020 - 2021 because the projects in 2022 took a shorter total time.
-The recognized-revenue projects in 2020 and 2021 were large-scaled projects with a long procedure of equipment acceptance, resulting in the debt collection period to be longer; 3) With the faster term of project delivery as stated in the section 2) above, the debt collection period in 2022 was shorter than 2020 and 2021.
-The mentioned factor caused the liquidity overall to have the cash conversion cycle from selling to receiving money shorter than 2020 and 2021.
+The liquidity ratio in 2022: 1) It was the liquidity Ratio, the quick ratio and the cash flow ratio increased from 2021 because, at the end of 2022, the Company received more capital for the warrant right exercise to purchase an ordinary share of 599.05 million baht; 2) The account receivable turnover was continuously higher from 2020 - 2021 because the projects in 2022 took a shorter total time.
+The recognized-revenue projects in 2020 and 2021 were large-scaled projects with a long procedure of equipment acceptance, resulting in the debt collection period to be longer; 3) With the faster term of project delivery as stated in the section 2) above, the debt collection period in 2022 was shorter than 2021.
+The mentioned factor caused the liquidity overall to have the cash conversion cycle from selling to receiving money shorter than 2021.